The procedure for creating ACS dark reference files and applying dark subtraction

 may not be properly flagged in the data quality array (because they spontaneously “healed” or because their status changed in the period spanning the reference file and science frame acquisition), and therefore could create false positive detections in some science programs.

-The figures below show hot pixel growth rates (DQ flag 16) in the WFC, and in the HRC during its entire mission.
+These figures show hot pixel growth rates (DQ flag 16) in the WFC and HRC.
 The saw

 Many science observations require a careful consideration of individual cosmic ray